-Child-on-child abuse is most likely to include, but may not be limited to:
+All staff should be aware that safeguarding issues can manifest themselves via peer on peer abuse.
+This is most likely to include, but may not be limited to:

-- Bullying (including cyberbullying, prejudice-based and discriminatory bullying). - abuse in intimate personal relationships between children (sometimes known as 'teenage relationship abuse') - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm. (this may include an online element which facilitates, threatens and/or encourages physical abuse) - Sexual violence, such as rape, assault by penetration and sexual assault. (this may include an online element which facilitates, threatens and/or encourages sexual violence) - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse. - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - consensual and non-consensual sharing of nude and semi-nude images and/or videos11 (also known as sexting or youth produced sexual imagery) - upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm, and - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element).
+- Bullying (including cyberbullying). - Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm. - Sexual violence, such as rape, assault by penetration and sexual assault - Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse - Up-skirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - Sexting (also known as sharing nudes or semi-nudes) - Initiation/hazing type violence and rituals